pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-12-10-puree-soup.markdown

 Instructions:
 - Preheat your oven to 425F, and line 2 9x13" baking dishes with parchment paper

 - Wash all your vegetables.
 Halve the butternut squash, scoop out the seeds, and cut into large chunks.
-Don't peel the butternut squash!
-The skin is entirely edible, and contains <a href='/misc/fiber'>fiber</a> and <a href='/misc/phytochemicals'>phytonutrients</a>.
-It'll all get blended anyway.
 You can roast the tomatoes, onions, and garlic cloves whole

 - Add your veggies to the dish, and season with salt, black pepper, and oil
 - <img src='/assets/Food/Sides/Puree Soup/raw.jpg' alt='' class='instruction-image'>